Trust Me, I Can Convince You: The Contextualized Argument Appraisal Framework: Corpus Creation

 \section{Corpus Creation}

 We now describe our annotation setup based on \caaf, to study the correlations of emotion, appraisal, and convincingness, and pave the way for computational modeling.
-Screenshots of the study are provided in Appendix~\ref{sec:study_screenshots_appendix}.
+Screenshots of the annotation study are in Appendix~\ref{sec:study_screenshots_appendix}.